 A hard-working and engaged 15-member volunteer Board of Directors governs the Land Trust.
 Directors may serve up to two, 3-year terms, and all serve on one or more Land Trust committees.

 Our staff includes Executive Director, Jane Stone, who joined the Land Trust in 2014.
 Laura O’Mara, on staff since 2003, oversees Membership and Development.
 Conservation Director, Brenda Padgham, has been with the Land Trust since the fall of 2006.
-Dave Jacobs joined the staff in May 2017 as the Stewardship Coordinator, with Debbie Rimkus taking the Administrative Assistant position in late 2015.
-In September 2016, Sinclair Ball became our Community Engagement and Volunteer Associate.
+Debbie Rimkus joined us as the Administrative Assistant in late 2015 and in September 2016, Sinclair Ball became our Community Engagement and Volunteer Associate.
 In June 2017, Gina King accepted a position as our Conservation Projects Lead.
 Our newest addition, Andrew Fraser, joined us in February 2018 as our Stewardship Coordinator.